ReduxST/ComfyUI_MaraScott_Nodes/README.md

-# ComfyUI MaraScott Nodes
+# MaraScott Nodes for ComfyUI modified to add extra standalone nodes.

-## Ollama Vision Integration for Tile Prompting
+## New nodes

+Two new nodes have been added to the original MaraScott nodes set for personal use cases.
+These additions were created to fulfill specific needs in my workflow and are being shared in case others find them useful.
+Please note that as these are personal modifications, support and maintenance may be limited or lacking.

+The new nodes are:
-A new node, McBoaty_TilePrompter_Ollama_v1, has been added that uses Ollama vision capabilities to generate contextual descriptions of tiles using AI vision models.
-This node exists alongside the original TilePrompter node and provides an alternative way to generate tile descriptions through AI vision analysis.
+1. McBoaty_TilePrompter_Ollama_v1, which uses Ollama vision capabilities to generate contextual descriptions of tiles using AI vision models
+2. McBoaty_Tiler, which allows selective combination of tiles from two versions of the same image.
+This is useful for when your previous final image had a few tiles with explicit flaws, you want to fix those by reprocessing them, but you want to use the original tiles for this processing rather than the upscaled ones.
+The refiner node already has an option that allows you to only refine specific tiles rather than the whole image.

+- **McBoaty Tile Prompter (Ollama)**: A node that uses Ollama's local LLM models for automatic tile prompting.

-### Files:
+### New Files:
-- `py/nodes/UpscalerRefiner/McBoaty_TilePrompter_Ollama_v1.py` - Main node implementation
+- `py/nodes/UpscalerRefiner/McBoaty_TilePrompter_Ollama_v1.py` - Main Ollama node implementation
-- `web/assets/js/McBoaty_TilePrompter_Ollama_v1.js` - Frontend UI handling
+- `web/assets/js/McBoaty_TilePrompter_Ollama_v1.js` - Ollama node frontend UI handling
+- `py/nodes/UpscalerRefiner/McBoaty_Tiler.py` - Main Tiler node implementation
-- `MaraScott_Nodes.py` - Slightly modified only to add the required node bindings to have the new node appear in comfyui
+- `MaraScott_Nodes.py` - Modified to add the required node bindings for both new nodes

-The original TilePrompter node (`McBoaty_v5.py`) remains unchanged and fully functional.
+- **McBoaty Tiler**: A node that selectively combines tiles from two versions of an image - an original and its pre-upscaled version.

-### Features:
+### Ollama Tile Prompter Features:
 - Customizable system prompt and user query
 - Automatic model management with keep-alive settings
 - Preserves manually edited prompts